-You start by filling the tank with either warm or cold water (see the instructions).
+You start by filling the tank with warm or cold water (see the instructions).
 Add a cleaner, such as a carpet shampoo — make sure it’s safe for the machine you’re using.
-Most brands like Bissell, Hoover and the Rug Doctor have specialized products available for the device.
+Most brands like Bissell, Hoover, and the Rug Doctor have specialized products available for the device.

-Some carpet cleaners will have multiple settings to suit the task you’re facing, so choose the appropriate setting.
+Some carpet cleaners will have multiple settings to suit your task, so choose the appropriate setting.

 Plug the device into an outlet and turn it on.
 Place the machine on the rug and push the handle trigger.
 Move the carpet cleaner back and forth while pushing the trigger to apply water and solution.